 The nitrates in beets are converted into nitric oxide within our bodies.
 This nitric oxide allows the brain cells to communicate with each other, thereby enhancing brain health.
 Nitrates also improve blood flow to the brain (30).

-According to another UK study, dietary nitrate can improve cerebral blood flow, thereby enhancing brain functioning (33).
+According to another UK study, dietary nitrate can improve cerebral blood flow, thereby helping enhance brain function (33).

 11. May Control Blood Sugar Levels